blaix/blaix.github.com/_posts/2010-10-28-gtd-with-evernote.markdown

-But sometimes you have a big long list of things that absolutely have to be completed in a very specific order and that order may not map directly to a "created on" date.
+But sometimes you have a big long list of things that absolutely have to be completed in a very specific order and that order may not map directly to a note's "created on" date.
 Calm down!
 In those cases I just throw all the tasks into one note.
 One task does not have to correspond to one note.
 I never said that.
 Stop saying that I said that.

 ## Disclaimer